Mapping

 flowers Jane,Doe

-Important: If you set a column (or combination of columns) as a primary key which has duplicate values, the rows will not be imported!
+Important: If you set a column (or combination of columns) as a primary key that has duplicate values, the rows will not be imported!

 See example [EX071].